99niel/Vitual-Event-Management/README.md

 ## Contributing

-We welcome contributions to improve the Virtual Event Management project.
+-We welcome contributions to improve the Virtual Event Management project.
 To contribute:

-Fork the repository.
+-Fork the repository.
-Create a new branch for your feature (git checkout -b feature/your-feature).
+-Create a new branch for your feature (git checkout -b feature/your-feature).
-Commit your changes (git commit -m 'Add new feature').
+-Commit your changes (git commit -m 'Add new feature').
-Push to the branch (git push origin feature/your-feature).
+-Push to the branch (git push origin feature/your-feature).
-Open a pull request.
+-Open a pull request.

 ## License